bobmayuze/Borilliant_Sandwich/README.md

 ```
 $  docker run -tid --name itws bobmayuze/itws_2110:latest /bin/zsh
 ```
 To start a container.
-You may also need kitematic to do port fowarding.
+You may also need [kitematic](https://kitematic.com/) to do port fowarding.
+Forward the port 80 from container to the host.

 Then, you may docker cp to copy the file.
 Here is an example how I do use this command.
 For more dockr command, check out [Docker](https://www.docker.com/)